-The aim of this Challenge is to develop in vitro human cell-based models for the testing of antibody-based therapeutics that will allow the prediction of human cytokine release and to develop a parallel assay with cells from non-human primate (e.g. cynomolgus monkey) to predict cytokine release in preclinical safety assessment.
+The aims of this Challenge were to develop in vitro human cell-based models for the testing of antibody-based therapeutics that would allow the prediction of human cytokine release and furthermore, to develop a parallel assay with cells from non-human primate (e.g. cynomolgus monkey) that could predict cytokine release in preclinical safety assessment.

 Professor Martin Glennie and the team from Southampton have successfully developed a simple and reproducible human immune cell based laboratory assay which allows the prediction of whether or not a monoclonal antibody (mAb) will cause harmful side effects in human subjects.
 The assay correctly predicts that mAbs which target human T cells have the potential to cause more harmful side effects in comparison to mAb which target the cancer cells directly.
 This novel testing method has the potential to increase the accuracy of predicting mAb induced harmful side effects and could be used alongside the suites of tests used to assess the safety of new therapeutic mAbs in humans.

 Hussain K, Hargreaves CE, Roghanian A, et al. (2015).
 Upregulation of FcγRIIb on monocytes is necessary to promote the superagonist activity of TGN1412.
 Blood 125(1): 102-10. doi:10.1182/blood-2014-08-593061.

 A team led by Professor Martin Glennie from the University of Southampton has been awarded £500k to deliver the project: Improving the predictive capacity of in vitro cytokine release assays to reduce animal use and drug attrition.

 Sponsored by Huntingdon Life Sciences (now Envigo), the Cytokines Challenge aims to develop in vitro human cell-based models for the testing of antibody-based therapeutics that will allow the prediction of human cytokine release, and reduce animal use and drug attrition.